Highlands–Sea Bright Bridge: History

-Between 2008 and 2011, the new fixed-span bridge was constructed to replace the aging drawbridge.
+Between 2008 and 2011, the new fixed-span bridge was constructed to replace the aging drawbridge, which was partially demolished on the southbound side as a result.
 The new bridge is 75 ft and consists of two individual 1610 ft resting on nine hollow precast concrete columns.
 The spans are made of approximately 150 precast, post tensioned concrete box girders weighing between 30 and 70 tons each and achieve spans nearly twice the length of the steel spans of the original bridge.
 Because the new bridge was built in place of the old bridge, workers needed to demolish half of the old bridge and then construct half of the new bridge.
-After the first half of the new bridge was completed traffic was shifted to the new span, and the other half of the old bridge was demolished, making way for the second half of the new bridge.
+After the first half of the new bridge was completed traffic was shifted to the new span, and the other half of the old bridge was demolished, making way for the second span of the new bridge.
 Construction of the new bridge began in February 2008 and was opened to traffic in December 2010.
 The entire project was completed in the spring of 2011.
 A ribbon-cutting ceremony occurred on May 1, 2011 to dedicate the newly constructed bridge.
 Several state and local officials attended the ceremony.
+The current bridges are narrower than the 1933 span, though due to carrying less traffic per direction, have wider shoulders.

 In October 2012, the bridge became a life saver for the remaining residents of Sea Bright as the historic storm surge pushed ashore during Superstorm Sandy.
 It was reported that members of the Sea Bright Fire, Police and First Aids abandoned the town and stationed themselves on the highest remaining points in the area.
 The second bridge, the Rumson Bridge, which span the Shrewsbury River, was also utilized.
 After the storm passed, an estimated 90% of the town was said to be wiped out and uninhabitable.